Graylab/deepH3-distances-orientations/README.md

 # Deep H3 Loop Prediction
 A deep residual network architecture to predict probability distributions of inter-residue distances and angles for CDR H3 loops in antibodies.
 This work is protected by https://creativecommons.org/licenses/by-nc/3.0/.
+Please cite:

+* Ruffolo JA, Guerra C, Mahajan SP, Sulam J, & Gray JJ, "Geometric Potentials from Deep Learning Improve Prediction of CDR H3 Loop Structures," *bioRXiv* 2020. [doi:10.1101/2020.02.09.940254](https://doi.org/10.1101/2020.02.09.940254)

 ResNet part of the code is re-implemented from https://github.com/KaimingHe/resnet-1k-layers which was based on \
 https://github.com/facebook/fb.resnet.torch.
 Network architecture is based on that of Wang et al. ([RaptorX-Contact](https://github.com/j3xugit/RaptorX-Contact)), and geometric descriptors based on Yang et al. ([trRosetta](https://github.com/gjoni/trRosetta)) (references below).

 ## Trained Model
-Model trained on ~ 1400 antibodies from the SAbDab Database is available here deeph3/models/
+Model trained on ~ 1400 antibodies from the SAbDab Database is available in deeph3/models/

-## Setup
+## Requirements and Setup
+torch, tensorboard (2.1 or higher), biopython (see requirements.txt for the complete list)

-See requirements section, and make sure that your PYTHONPATH environmental variable has the deepH3-distances-orientations/ directory.
-On linux, use the following command to do so:
+Be sure that your PYTHONPATH environment variable has the deepH3-distances-orientations/ directory.
+On linux, use the following command:
 ```
 export PYTHONPATH="$PYTHONPATH:/absolute/path/to/deepH3-distances-orientations"
 ```

 ## Prediction
-For predicting the binned distance and angle matrices for a given fasta file
+To predict the binned distance and angle matrices for a given antibody sequence (in a fasta file), run:
-enter:
 ```
 python predict.py --fasta_file [fasta file path] --model [model file path]
 ```